RaspberryPiFoundation/python-curriculum/en-GB/volunteer resources/Introduction to Python.md

 language: en
 ...

 Python is a widely used, general purpose, text-based programming language.
-We recommend <a href="https://www.python.org/download/releases/3.2/#download">downloading</a> and using version 3.2 of Python.
+We recommend downloading and using version 3.2 of Python, which can be found at [http://jumpto.cc/python-offline](jumpto.cc/python-offline).

 Installing Python will also install the IDLE Python editor, which is the simplest way of writing and running Python programs.
 IDLE consists of 2 windows, the editor (where programs are written) and the ‘Shell’ (where programs are run).